DaltonLee-tech/KQL-Alert-Creation/README.md

 ![image](https://github.com/user-attachments/assets/64a7c805-beaf-40b8-8e68-aa40435de0d8)

 The "Automated Response" tab is where we can have Sentinel automatically perform an action when an incident or alert is created.
-These include running a preset playbook, changing the incident status or severity, and assigning a new owner to the incident.
+These include running a pre-set playbook, changing the incident status or severity, and assigning a new owner to the incident.
 Now we can finally save our rule.

 # More KQL queries